Florida Atlantic University: Academics

-The fall 2021 incoming freshmen profile for the middle 50% was a 3.73–4.33 high school GPA, a 23–29 ACT composite score, and a 1100–1270 SAT total score.
+The fall 2021 incoming freshmen profile for the middle 50% was a 3.73–4.33 high school GPA, a 23–29 ACT composite score, and an 1100–1270 SAT total score.
 Additional admission requirements are needed for the Harriet L. Wilkes Honors College, the School of Architecture, the College of Engineering and Computer Science, and the College of Science.

 The average class size at FAU for undergraduates is 33 students, and for graduate classes, 12 students.
 The student-to-faculty ratio is 20:1.
 The top three undergraduate majors by enrollment are elementary education, accounting, and management, respectively.
 The top three graduate majors by enrollment are business administration, educational leadership, and accounting, respectively.
-The average age for first-year students is 18; however, the average age for all undergraduates is 24 and the average age for graduate students is 33.
+The average age for first-year students is 18; however, the average age for all undergraduates is 24, and the average age for graduate students is 33.
 The average 4-year graduation rate in 2021 was 47.5%.

-Enrichment opportunities include internships, hands-on research, study abroad experiences, and 310 clubs and campus organizations.
-The Lifelong Learning Society operates programs that serve the educational interests of more than 19,000 senior citizens by providing classes focusing on subjects of specific interest, and audit options for regular university classes.
+Enrichment opportunities include internships, hands-on research, study abroad experiences, and 310 student clubs and organizations.
+The Lifelong Learning Society operates programs that serve the educational interests of more than 19,000 senior citizens by providing classes focusing on subjects of specific interest and audit options for regular university classes.
 Under the university's Commercial Music Program, Hoot/Wisdom Recordings was created in 2002, enabling students to work in all creative and business aspects of the music industry.
-This program generated music that landed a Top 10 spot on the Billboard's Hot R&B/Hip-Hop Singles Sales Chart during its first week of release.
-The university provides financial education using its computer lab.
+This program generated music that landed a Top 10 spot on Billboard's Hot R&B/Hip-Hop Singles Sales Chart during its first week of release.
+The university offers financial education programs in its computer lab.
 A second lab provides full audio/visual connectivity and additional workstations.
 Florida Atlantic allows local financial businesses to use its computer labs and facilities for training.